 After a brief hiatus off the air, Kathleen returned to the San Diego airwaves in 2008 with the launch of Fox 5 San Diego.
 Now, the top rated 10 p.m. newscast in the market, Kathleen calls her time at Fox 5 the most satisfying of her career.
 Aside from anchoring duties from the studio, Kathleen is also a seasoned veteran of the red carpet and annually heads to Hollywood for live coverage of “American Idol” along with other Fox favorites including “So You Think You Can Dance”.

-When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games, cheering on the Chargers and rooting for her own kids in little league sports.
+When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games, cheering rooting for her own kids in sports.
 An avid skier, Kathleen loves going to the mountains of Telluride, Colorado with her family, interior decorating and is addicted to HGTV home renovation shows.
 A former ballerina, Kathleen is also a passionate supporter of the fine arts.

-Kathleen has been married to her husband Jeff for 18 years and has two beautiful children.
+Kathleen and her husband Jeff have two beautiful children.